markandre13/makehuman.js/src/chordata/README.md

   * udp 6565
   * ws 7681

+* the startup code is in /etc/rc.local
+* it starts the gunicorn httpd...
+* with giving control to /opt/chordata/notochord-control-server/wsgi.py

+* to be able to call the Notochord from you local development machine, to `/opt/chordata/notochord-control-server/notochord_control_server/__init__` add

+    @app.after_request
+    def apply_caching(response):
+        response.headers["Access-Control-Allow-Origin"] = "*"
+        return response

+  and reboot.

 ## Source Code

 Code is hosted at [GitLab](https://gitlab.com/chordata/).
 Sort by 'Updated' so see which repositories might be most relevant.